-42 Semester Credits

-Courses are 3 credits and 6 weeks in length
+Requirements for degree: 42 semester credits; 36 credits in residence Courses are 3 credits and 6 weeks in length unless noted otherwise

+Foundations for Successful Graduate Studi es 3

+Leading Diverse, High Performing Teams 3

+Technology Trends in Business Culture 3

+Corporate Finance Prerequisites: BUS 107A, 223A 3

+Managing Change 3

+Business Ethics 3

+Behavioral Economics and Strategy 3

+Business Innovation 3

+Managerial Acct & Financial Strategies Prerequisites: BUS 107A, 223A 3

+Strategic Marketing 3

+Project and Operations Management Prerequisites: BUS 107A, 223A 3

+Business Analytics Prerequisites: BUS 107A, 223A 3

+Leading in a Global Environment 3

+Research Methods Workshop (1 week) 1

+Strategy/Capstone Prerequisite: BUS 223A 2

-courses are s creates and o weeks in re ing in □ BUS 500A Foundations for Successful Graduate Studi es 3 BUS 501A Leading Diverse, High Performing Teams 3 BUS 502A Technology Trends in Business Culture 3 BUS 503A Corporate Finance Prerequisites: BUS 107A, 223A 3 BUS 505A Managing Change - 3 BUS 600A Business Ethics 3 BUS 603A Behavioral Economics and Strategy 3 BUS 604A Business Innovation 3 BUS 606A Managerial Acct & Financial Strategies Prerequisites: BUS 107A, 223A 3 BUS 607A Strategic Marketing 3 BUS 608A Project and Operations Management Prerequisites: BUS 107A, 223A 3 BUS 609A Business Analytics Prerequisites: BUS 107A, 223A 3 BUS 610A Leading in a Global Environment 3 BUS 613A Research Methods Workshop 1 BUS 614A Strategy/Capstone Prerequisite: BUS 223A 2
+Leading Diverse, High Performing Teams Technology Trends in Business Culture Corporate Finance Managing Change Business Ethics Behavioral Economics and Strategy Business Innovation Managerial Acct & Financial Strategies Strategic Marketing Project and Operations Management Business Analytics Leading in a Global Environment Research Methods Workshop (1 week) Technology Trends in Business Culture Corporate Finance Managing Change Business Ethics Behavioral Economics and Strategy Business Innovation Managerial Acct & Financial Strategies Strategic Marketing Project and Operations Management Business Analytics Leading in a Global Environment Research Methods Workshop (1 week) Prerequisites: BUS 107A, 223A Prerequisites: BUS 107A, 223A

-A student seeking to earn the Master of Business Administration must complete the required cohort study as prescribed in the program.
+A student seeking to earn the Master of Business Administration must complete the degree requirements as prescribed in the program.
 In cases where identical courses were completed in the past five years, a substitution of up to two courses may be requested.
 The request to substitute/transfer coursework must be made in writing prior to beginning the program.
 The individual student's schedule and financial aid packaging must be factored into the approval process for substituted coursework.
 Students must complete BUS 500A and BUS 614A in residence at Warner Pacific.